 All results, including Scottish and West District Cup fixtures, must be notified, by text message, to the Match Secretary and by posting on the league managers page on Facebook to the League Secretary and website auditors, no later than two hours after the match by the home club.
 Abandoned and postponed matches must also be notified by the home club.
 Failure to do so will result in a fine of £20.

-All participating clubs will be drawn in The Strathclyde Cup, matches to be played on a knockout basis, with any losing team that have only played one Strathclyde cup fixture in the first two rounds, being entered into a draw for the Chairman’s Cup.
+All participating clubs will be drawn in The Strathclyde Cup.
 Matches will be played to a finish i.e. 90 minutes and then penalties.
 Semi-Finals and Final will be played at a neutral venue.
-All players will become cup-tied and unable to participate in the Chairman’s Cup if they have made an appearance in the Strathclyde Cup from the 3rd Round onwards.
+All players will become cup-tied.

-The league will follow the discipline procedures as laid down in the SAFA standard constitution.
+The association will follow the discipline procedures as laid down in the SAFA standard constitution.
 A level of fines for misconduct will be allocated as follows:

 - All Cautions (yellow cards) £3